pourmand1376/Jupyter-Docker-Conda/README.md

 ![Docker Image Size (tag)](https://img.shields.io/docker/image-size/amirpourmand/jupyter-docker-conda/latest)
 ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/pourmand1376/Jupyter-Docker-Conda/deploy-image.yaml)

 ## Overview

 Jupyter-Docker-Conda is a versatile Jupyter environment designed to run within a Docker container, offering seamless kernel switching via Conda.
 This setup provides you with the flexibility to create isolated Python environments and change Python versions effortlessly.
 It is based on Debian, enabling easy installation of additional dependencies using apt.

+This is very useful if you are on a shared server and you don't want (or you don't have permission) to mess around with system dependencies.

 ## Getting Started